Outline

 Step 3: Processing the swap

 Once the swap is witnessed and validated, it is ready to be executed by the Zenswap protocol.
-For more details, check out “Architectural workflow”.
+For more details, check out “Architectural Components” and “Transaction Lifecycle”.

 Technology